pjam76/flask_api_example/README.md

 # Introduction
 This is a very simple example of an Flask based API on top of a python application.
 For this toy example I have a written a simple XKCD style password generator and wrapped it in a flask API with a Swagger UI interface.
 The Flask API can then be wrapped in a WSGI, NGINX docker ready for production.

-For the list of words I have used `/usr/share/dict/words` found on most Linux systems.
+For the list of words used in the password generator I have used `/usr/share/dict/words` found on most Linux systems.

+Below is a an example of the Swagger UI which provides really nice interface to the API.
 ![Swagger example](swagger.png)

 # Testing